 Seward & Kissel is the leading law firm advising broker-dealers and banks on the brokering of deposits, including CD programs, “sweep” programs, reciprocal deposits, deposit referrals and other deposits facilitated by third parties.
 The firm also structured the first program for brokers to offer credit union share certificates using The Depository Trust Company.

-Our practice in this area is robust, bringing together attorneys with expertise in the diverse areas of the law that affect the offering of bank deposit products through broker-dealers.
+Our practice in this area is robust, bringing together attorneys with expertise in the diverse areas of the law that affect the offering of bank deposit products through broker-dealers and other financial intermediaries.

 This expertise includes:

-- Advice on determining whether a deposit is “brokered” and the availability of exemptions;
+- Advice on determining whether a deposit is “brokered” and the availability of exemptions, including “primary purpose” and “reciprocal deposit” exemptions;

-- Ensuring the availability of FDIC “pass-through” deposit insurance;
+- Advising on the availability of FDIC “pass-through” deposit insurance;

-- Structuring a deposit program to avoid creating a “security” or an “investment company” under the federal securities laws;
+- Structuring deposit programs to avoid creating a “security” or an “investment company” under the federal securities laws;

-- Compliance with Federal Reserve Board Regulation W (Transactions with Affiliate) when deposit accounts are offered by an affiliate of the bank;
+- Compliance with Federal Reserve Board Regulation W (Transactions with Affiliate) when deposit accounts are offered by an affiliate of a bank;

 - Compliance with Federal Reserve Board Regulation D (Reserves);